1980 Summer Olympics boycott: Altered participation

-The sixteen nations that follow participated in the Games under some adjustment to full conventional participation in the Games activities.
+The sixteen nations that follow participated in the Games under some adjustment to full conventional participation in the Games activities in partial support to the boycott.

 Nations that did not participate in the Opening Ceremony

-Seven countries participated in the Games without taking part in the Opening Ceremony:
+Seven countries participated in the Games under the Olympic flag without taking part in the Opening Ceremony:

 National teams represented at the Opening Ceremony by Chef de Mission

 Two nations sent one representative each (Chef de Mission) who entered the Olympic stadium during the Opening Ceremony under the Olympic flag; for each country this was a token gesture, as their governments allowed individual national sports federations and in some cases individual athletes to take part in the Games if they chose to do so.
-Ireland also competed under the Olympic flag, rather than its own.
+Ireland also competed under the Olympic flag, rather than its own: